ilya-devel/AppNotes/README.md

 # AppNotes
-work for attestation
+Work for certification in python

 # Application Instruction

---help - show this message
+`--help` -- show this message

---add [OPTION]- append new note
+`--add [OPTION]`-- append new note

-    --title TITLE - title of notes
+    `--title TITLE` -- title of notes
-    --msg MESSAGE - message of notes
+    `--msg MESSAGE` -- message of notes

---show [OPTION]- show list of notes
+`--show [OPTION]`-- show list of notes
-    --all - show all list
+    `--all` -- show all list
-    --id ID - id of notes
+    `--id ID` -- id of notes

---find [OPTION]- search note.
+`--find [OPTION]`-- search note.
 If multiple keys are specified, then the AND rule applies
-    SUBSTRING - search substring in title and message --title SUBSTRING - search substring in title --msg SUBSTRING - search substring in message
+    `SUBSTRING` -- search substring in title and message `--title SUBSTRING` -- search substring in title `--msg SUBSTRING` -- search substring in message

---edit ID - edit note of ID
+`--edit ID` -- edit note of ID
-    --title TITLE - title of notes
+    `--title TITLE` -- title of notes
-    --msg MESSAGE - message of notes
+    `--msg MESSAGE` -- message of notes

---delete ID - delete note of ID
+`--delete ID` -- delete note of ID

---export - export data from csv file
+`--export` -- export data from csv file

---import PATH_TO_FILE - import data to csv file
+`--import PATH_TO_FILE` -- import data to csv file